airalab/robonomics.network/content/posts/AMA-11.12.md

 When will robots become autonomous economic agents?

-Sergei- Right now, in front of you.
-Before the end of this year, our engineers will launch the X-Mas Gaka-Chu paintings auction which was presented first time here:
+**Sergei-** Right now, in front of you.
+Before the end of this year, our engineers will launch the X-Mas [Gaka-Chu paintings auction which was presented first time here](https://youtu.be/ReXFCqx5--s?t=1539)

-So you will be able to buy artwork directly from robot-artist.
+> So you will be able to buy artwork directly from robot-artist.

 Yakub- Sergei, thank you for the AMA!
 It's quite informative!